If you are wondering how to get power QUICK, you have come to the right place.

 Should you then be more like Scarface?

-Well, it’s not up to me to tell you how you should you be, but also consider these negative characteristics:
+Well, it’s not up to me to tell you how you should you be, but also consider the downsides:

 1. It’s a Big Gamble